 How To Make Ground Chicken From Chicken breast

 You can make your own chicken mince easily with a food processor or a sharp knife.
+It’s the same method we used for chicken mince curry.

 Place them in a food processor.
 Process until the chicken is minced.